MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 > Note
 >
-> If you are doing multiple modules in this learning path, you can share the Azure environment between them.
-In that case, you only need to complete this resource deployment step once.
+> If you are doing multiple modules in this learning path, you should delete the resources you created in the prior modules and then follow these instructions.

 1. Open a web browser and navigate to the [Azure portal](https://portal.azure.com/).